Refrigerators Through the Decades

 1920’s – The invention of the electric refrigerator

-The first ever electric refrigerator was invented by General Electric in 1927, costing each eager homeowner around $520 (that’s over $7000 in today’s money!).
+The first ever electric refrigerator was invented by General Electric in 1927, costing each eager homeowner around $520 (that’s roughly over $7000 today).
 They called this a ‘Monitor-Top’, and it set the trend for refrigerator aesthetics until the 1940’s.
-These fridges are the inspiration behind our Classic line of appliances.
+These fridges are the inspiration behind our Classic Line of appliances.

 1930’s – The introduction of the freezer